 For rock and roll fan, look out for Phil Lynott’s bronze statue at the corner of Grafton and Harry Streets, a famous shopping area.
 You also might come across Rory Gallager Corner – think Irish Stevie Ray Vaughn.
 And there’s also the Irish Wall of Fame which is worth a look.

-Of course walking will make you thirsty.
-One of the dozens of Temple Bar pubs is sure to have a cold pint of Guiness ready for you.
-Or you can walk eastward along the Liffey to the Guiness factory just a few blocks away and take the tour, featuring a complimentary pint in a wonderful 360 degree view of the city.
+Of course, walking will make you thirsty.
+One of the dozens of Temple Bar pubs is sure to have a cold pint of Guinness ready for you.
+Or you can walk eastward along the Liffey to the Guinness factory just a few blocks away and take the tour, featuring a complimentary pint in a wonderful 360-degree view of the city.
 But on your way there, don’t let Jamieson’s distillery tour throw you off the path!

 If you’d like to visit Ireland, Travelloafers are your Irish experts.
 We have lived there several years and own property there.
 We can arrange a dream vacation at a great price.
 Visit our website now!